nycda-geeks/GvanTil-UserInformationApp/Workplan.md

 	- Find out if I need to use a bodyparser
 	- Create a post request
 	- Use a conditional in the post request to make sure a name only gets displayed when there's a match
+		- Load search query into variable
+		-
+	- Display output in new jade file?

 Part 2